Aswarby and Swarby: History

 The names Aswarby and Swarby directly translate to two previous farm owners within each area.
 The letters 'by' translate to a farmstead or village with the letters preceding relating to the specific person's name.
 Aswarby originally meant 'Asvarth's farm/settlement' and Swarby 'Svarri's farm/settlement'.

 Aswarby and Swarby is recorded once in the 1986 BBC Domesday Reloaded, a forum-style local history website where members of the public uploaded their individual and personal views.
 Anonymous contributors described the parish as "two small villages east and west of the Sleaford/Bourne road."
 Aswarby is described as an "estate village with areas of natural beauty, daffodils and grass and where sheep and cattle regularly graze."
 Swarby is described as having few new houses.
 The population of both villages are probably half land workers with the remainder commuting to Sleaford or Grantham.
 Within Domesday Reloaded, a personal opinion states: "although a daily bus service runs, without private transport you are somewhat isolated."

 Governance

-The village lies within the Sleaford and North Hykeham constituency.
+The parish lies within the Sleaford and North Hykeham constituency.
 It is also within the Sleaford Rural South electoral division of North Kesteven County Council.